The current state of tourism is hurting Venice

 The situation we just described could seem to be a bit too gloomy to you, maybe a result of a pessimistic approach.

-The considerations we made, however, are perfectly in line with UNESCO’s last report about the current situation of “Venice and its Lagoon”, that lead to the decision to put Venice in the UNESCO World Heritage in Danger list by February 2017, if, by then, the Townhall and the Italian Government have not passed laws to take back the control over multiple problems that are endangering this city and its inhabitants.
+The considerations we made, however, are perfectly in line with UNESCO’s last report about the current situation of “Venice and its Lagoon”, which lead the institution to consider putting Venice on the UNESCO World Heritage in Danger list in 2017.

 Is there any chance for Venice?